nf2337/Mapping-Global-Foodscapes/tutorial1.md

 **Can we make a map that reflects world GDP?
 Yes!**

 Close your attributes table.
 Right click your layer again, and go to **Properties > Symbology**.
-There you will find settings to change the styling of your map, or changing the appearance f your layers.
+There you will find settings to change the styling of your map, or changing the appearance of your layers.

 ![Image 6](/Mapping-Global-Foodscapes/assets/img/Tutorial-1/6-Tutorial-1.png)

-At the top, you can see that the settings are currently on Single Symbol.
-We want to change that to Graduated settings.
+At the top, you can see that the settings are currently on **Single Symbol**.
+We want to change that to **Graduated** settings.
 This allows you to classify the data by a numeric field attribute into discrete categories- in our case, GDP.

 ![Image 7](/Mapping-Global-Foodscapes/assets/img/Tutorial-1/7-Tutorial-1.png)

 First, assign a **Value**, or choose `GDP_MD_EST`.
-Then hit classify.
+Then hit **Classify**.

 The **Color ramp** allows you to choose the spectrum of colors you will use.
-QGIS offers a great selection. ollowing the small down arrow, you can choose pre-identified spectrums.
+QGIS offers a great selection. following the small down arrow, you can choose pre-identified spectrums.

 The **Mode** allows you to chose the way you want to classify your data, or how you want to create seperate bins.
 These include Equal Count (Quantile), Equal Interval, Logarithmic Scale, Natural Breaks (Jenks), Pretty Breaks, or Standard Deviation.
 These modes are all a result of complex statistical theory, but I leave it up to you to chose here what you find most suitable.
 You can explore the distribution of your data in the historgram tab.
 You can learn more about classification methods [here](https://www.youtube.com/watch?v=0ebL8OvG8Jc&ab_channel=RhumbLineMaps).